DanielCreggOrganization/w6-lab-i-o-zainabajiboye/README.md

 1. Modify your previous code to use `FileReader` and `FileWriter` instead of `FileInputStream` and `FileOutputStream`.
 2. Implement a feature to count the number of vowels in the input file.
 3. Write a summary at the end of the output file that includes the total character count and vowel count.
-4. Add proper exception handling and resource management.
+4. Add proper exception handling and resource management using try-with-resources.

 ## 6. Buffered I/O Operations